-When balancing encrypted web traffic, there are two main configuration choices: SSL termination and SSL passthrough.
+When load balancing encrypted web traffic, there are two main configuration choices:

-The other option is SSL passthrough, which sends SSL connections directly to the backend.
-Unlike SSL termination, the requests remain encrypted and the decryption load is distributed across the backend servers.
-However, the certificate information must be replicated on every server.
-In addition, you cannot add or modify the HTTP headers, so you may lose the client's IP address, port, and other information contained in the
+SSL passthrough distributes the decryption load across the backend servers, but every server must have the certificate information.
+You also can't add or modify HTTP headers, so you may lose the client's IP address, port, and other information contained in the

-From the New rule dropdown, select HTTPS, which will open a new row of options.
-In the dropdown menu that says Certificate, select Passthrough.
-When you do, the Droplet protocol will automatically change to HTTPS, the port will be updated to the default SSL port, 443, and the Save button will become available.
+From the New rule drop-down, select HTTPS, which will open a new row of options.
+In the Certificate drop-down, select Passthrough.
+When you do, the Droplet protocol will automatically change to HTTPS, the port will be updated to the default SSL port (443), and the Save button will become available.

 After you click Save, you can test the SSL passthrough by visiting content on your domain in a browser using HTTPS.